sazabi4/DESI_GC_DG/README.md

 from Baumgardt et al.(2019, MNRAS, 482, 5138), and proper motions (PM) computed using Gaia EDR3 by Vasiliev&Baumgardt(2021).

-Several metallicity and age resourses are used here, mainly: metallicity_K19, age_K19 from Kruijssen 2019 (average of 3 resource) metallicity_V20, age_V20 from Valcin et al. 2020 (derived from HST photometry) metallicity_B19 from Bailin 2019 (combined of several spectroscopic metallicity resource) metallicity_H10 from Harris 2010 (a compilation of different resource)
+Several metallicity and age resourses are used here, mainly:

+metallicity_K19, age_K19 from Kruijssen 2019 (average of 3 resource)

+metallicity_V20, age_V20 from Valcin et al. 2020 (derived from HST photometry)

-A comparison of the metallicity and age from diffrerent resource. -- TODO
+metallicity_B19 from Bailin 2019 (combined of several spectroscopic metallicity resource)

+metallicity_H10 from Harris 2010 (a compilation of different resource)

 Contains two files for different probability threshold.
 P03: probablilty > 0.3 (larger sample, completeness)